Scout24/livestatus_service/README.md

 ## Background
-Icinga is a pretty cool monitoring solution (especially when compared to a monolithic dinosaur like nagios) but unfortunately it lacks any means of remote-control which is a sine-qua-none requirement for deployment automation.
+Icinga is a pretty cool monitoring solution (especially when compared to a monolithic dinosaur like nagios) but unfortunately it lacks any means of remote-control which is a sine qua non requirement for deployment automation.
 The most obvious use case is scheduling downtimes programatically.

-MK-Livestatus is a Nagios/Icinga extension that allows queries and commands by accessing an UNIX socket on the machine.
+MK-Livestatus is a Nagios/Icinga extension that allows queries and commands by accessing a UNIX socket on the machine.
 An added benefit is that queries always return up-to-date information as opposed to the ominous global state file (searching for "status.dat" should get you going on this).
 Unfortunately having a local socket also means that accessing livestatus over the network is not possible out-of-the-box.